ink-analyzer/analyze.ink/blog/2023-08-04-introducing-ink-analyzer.md

 In addition to [distributing compiled ink!
 Language Server (`ink-lsp-server`) binaries for a few platforms](https://github.com/ink-analyzer/ink-analyzer/releases), ink!
 Analyzer additionally distributes a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=ink-analyzer.ink-analyzer) that ships with a bundled ink!
 Language Server as a showcase and [reference implementation](https://github.com/ink-analyzer/ink-vscode) for the latter use case.

-The latter option typically provides a better user experience as the user usually doesn't have to manually install (and update) the ink!
+The latter option typically provides a better user experience as the user doesn't have to manually install (and update) the ink!
 Language Server as it can be bundled by the extension/plugin/integration.

 ## Architecture